ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/m2/mongoose - after removed unique from the model I still have an error.md

 Problem:
 - At some point, we were using `unique: true` in a Schema.
 - Then we removed `unique: true` from a field.
-- Now I try to add new documents (eg. with the same name), and I keep getting the following error:
+- Now I try to add new documents (e.g. with the same name), and I keep getting the following error:

 > E11000 duplicate key error collection